-11.1.7 Research administration
+11.1.6 Research administration

-- Jérôme Feret and Xavier Rival are members of the Laboratory Council of DIENS. - Jérôme Feret is member of the PhD Review Committee (CSD) of Inria Paris. - Jérôme Feret is dean of study of the Department of Computer Science of École normale supérieure. - Bernadette Charron-Bost served as member of the hiring committee at LIX (Ecole Polytechnique). - Bernadette Charron-Bost is a member of the committee of Administration and scientific committee of the LabEx CIMI.
+- Jérôme Feret is a Member of the Laboratory Council of the Department of Computer Science of École normale supérieure. - Jérôme Feret is a Member of the PhD Review Committee (CSD) of Inria Paris. - Jérôme Feret is Dean of Study of the Department of Computer Science of École normale supérieure. - Xavier Rival is a Member of the Laboratory Council of the Department of Computer Science of École normale supérieure. - · Xavier Rival is a Member of the Evaluation Committee of INRIA.